makerdao/mkr-mcd-spec/spot.md

 -   `init`: Initialize the spotter for a given ilk.
 -   `setPrice`: Manually inject a value for the price feed of a given ilk.
+-   `setMat`: Manually inject a value for the collateralization ratio of a given ilk.

 ```k
     syntax SpotAuthStep ::= "init"     String